LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Methodology

 \textbf{Text Description} To improve scenario comprehension and leverage the inherent common-sense reasoning of LLMs, we enrich the context with a system prompt, motion description, and a chain of thought.
 The system prompt provides a clear summary of the closed-loop driving task and outlines the inputs and outputs for the task.
 The LLM is guided through a chain of thought, breaking down the task and reasoning step-by-step.
 The motion description captures the dynamics of the ego vehicle and other agents in the environment.
 LiloDriver leverages this descriptor to construct a natural language prompt based on the scene features, which the LLM then uses to infer and generate appropriate driving behaviors for different traffic conditions.

 \textbf{Behavior Planners} Real-world drivers display a wide range of behaviors, from conservative and cautious driving to assertive and reckless maneuvers.
 Planning methods must be capable of handling these diverse conditions.
-By Memory module, the LLM agent learns to adopt an appropriate driving style from similiar scenarios and grid search.
+Through the memory module, the LLM agent learns to adopt an appropriate driving style based on similar scenarios and the corresponding grid search results.
 Each driving behavior is executed by a rule-based behavior planner.

-Behavior planners run at a frequency of 10 Hz, while LLM reasoning is queried over a longer time frame \(T = 15.0s\).
+Behavior planners run at high frequency, while LLM reasoning is queried over a longer time frame.
 We fine-tune the PDM-Closed model using conditioned parameters to function as behavior planners that execute corresponding driving actions.
 Similarly, our PDM-based behavior planner extends the IDM by incorporating forecasts and pre-simulations to select the best IDM planner within lateral offsets \( lo \) and speed limit \( v_0 \).
 Given parameters such as maximum acceleration \( a_m \), maximum deceleration \( b \), and minimum gap to the leading agent \( s_0 \), the IDM planner calculates longitudinal acceleration using the following equation:

 The target speed \( v_0 \) is set according to the speed limits of individual roads, while braking decisions rely on a threshold \( th \) calculated from the real-time time-to-collision (TTC) value.
-This allows us to describe each driving behavior planner as follows: